b0ink/csgo-chaos-mod/configs/Chaos/README.md

 ```
 `"Chaos_PortalGuns"` references the function name within `scripting/Effects.sp`. **Do not edit this line or it will no longer run.**

-`"name"` can be edited to change the the title that appears in game for that effect.
+`"name"` can be edited to change the title that appears in-game for that effect.
 Colors from `Multicolors.inc` are supported (Colors appear in game chat).

 `"enabled" [1 (Enabled) | 0 (Disabled)]` will determine whether the effect has a chance to run or not.
 Disabling it will also prevent you from running it manually.